codalogic/exodep/README.md

     $variable_name  variable_value

 The `variable_value` may contain spaces.
 The `variable_name` can not.
+`variable_value` can be absent, in which case the variable is set to the empty string.

 Certain variables, such as `$owner` and `$project` have standardised meanings by convention.